tjntomas/Dev-Graph-Widget/README.md

 This is the dev section for the graph widget for HADasboard that can display data from 3 sources:
 * Home Assistant history
 * Influxdb
-* No history, only display incoming updated data as long as the widget is loaded in a dashboard
+* No history, only display incoming updated data as long as the widget is loaded in a dashboard.
+This menas that the graph will be empty until at least one update has been received.

 Which data source that is used depends on the widget setting
 ````